jamesplease/redux-resource/docs/extras/http-status-codes-plugin.md

 - `updateStatusCode`
 - `deleteStatusCode`

-On a named request, the code is just available under `statusCode`.
+On a request object, the code is just available under `statusCode`.

 ```js
 import store from './store';